 The Weaver’s farm continued through the generations, and, like many farms in Berks County, its history is still evident in the farmhouse, old barn, and other structures that remain.

 You can read the rest of the Weaver’s Orchard story here, or watch our family history video.
-For much more on Pennsylvania’s agriculture history, check out the Pennsylvania Agricultural History Project.
+For much more on Pennsylvania’s agricultural history, check out the Pennsylvania Agricultural History Project.

 * * *

-With all this history on my mind, I decided to try some “edible history,” exploring a traditional Pennsylvania German recipe for apple dumplings.
+For this month’s blog, I decided to try a recipe from history: a traditional Pennsylvania German recipe for apple dumplings.

 The cookbook tells the story of 19 year old “Mary” who spends time on the Bucks county farm of her great aunt and uncle.
 There, her home economics teacher is her great aunt Sarah Landis, “a housewife of the old school [who] still cooked apple butter or “Lodt Varrik,” as the Germans call it; made sauerkraut and hard soap, and baked old-fashioned “German” rye bread on the hearth, which owed its excellence not only to the fact of its being hearth baked but to the rye flour being ground in an old mill in a nearby town.”